- Home

 It’s easy to say you’re going to let go of something, but it can often be more challenging in practice.
 The decision to keep something or get rid of it is highly personal, so there isn’t one right way to go about it.
 However, it’s worth exploring tools that minimalist experts use to find a method that works for you.

-Famous minimalist expert Marie Kondo suggests holding your item and deciding whether it sparks feelings of joy or not.
-If it doesn’t provoke joy and doesn’t have a practical use, she suggests letting it go.
+Famous minimalist expert Marie Kondo suggests holding items and deciding whether they spark joy.
+If it doesn’t provoke joy or have a practical use, she suggests letting it go.

 On the other hand, Joshua Becker offers a slightly more practical approach.
 He suggests considering the following four questions…